andersonjenna/Project-3/README.md

 Angel with the Tutoring Center and ChatGPT were used to debug code.

+Links to all resources used for the index.html, weather.js, and style.css within the weather data folder are listed below:
+- Link for video used to create dropdown menu: https://youtu.be/XCAUnA4FyHU?si=wVOjLIVkcH8EHa8K
+- Link for font awesome used for fonts and icons: https://cdnjs.com/libraries/font-awesome https://fontawesome.com/search?ic=free
+- Link for data parsing and chart creation: https://youtu.be/5-ptp9tRApM?si=w0z61DQMi1xhiYbN

+Additional help for code and debugging from Thomas Bogue.

 ---

 This project was developed as part of the U of MN Data Analytics Bootcamp.